cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 Then I just have to go on alone."
 She began to search the Internet for clues.

-"Pling" sounded a few minutes later from the laptop.
+"Ping" sounded a few minutes later from the laptop.
 Her brother was online again.

 "HAVE YOU GONE CRAZY?" appeared on Marlene's screen.